e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Physically silly values are acceptable by
-construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the [§4.3][s4-3] write-side granularity corollary keeps root slots predominantly scalar, so the surface is small.
+construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the [§4.3][s4-3] write-side granularity rule keeps root slots predominantly scalar, so the surface is small.
 Rejected (row 51): inputs declared by value à la `init_x`, NaN poison values, and init-service values.